Roof Batten

 • Roof tile battens also have an effect on the weatherproofing

-Roof Batten Installation Tips
+Roofing Timber Batten Installation Tips

-• It is important when installing treated roof battens to ensure that they are all perfectly horizontally and vertically aligned, in order to provide a sturdy fixing point for the roof tiles.
+• It is important when installing pressure treated roof battens to ensure that they are all perfectly horizontally and vertically aligned, in order to provide a sturdy fixing point for the roof tiles.
 If there are irregularities, this could have an impact on the integrity of the roofing structure and the weatherproofing and protection that it provides.

 • It may be necessary to use small pieces of treated timber as packing behind roof battens to even out any irregularities.